 It is however a most unforgiving salad, one with which you can’t cheat, one that will be exactly as average or sublime as the ingredients you put into it.
 If your tomatoes are rock-hard, your olive oil tasteless and your bread substandard, well, this salad won’t do anything for you.
 And I suspect that this is why most recipes feel the urge to add in something — anything — to jazz it up, be it anchovies, garlic, capers, eggplant, peppers, olives, mozzarella or all of the above, making it a delicious salad without a doubt but not, apparently, the real McCoy of panzanella.

-- 10 small and nicely ripe/juicy tomatoes, or 6 medium, or 4 large, cut in wedges
+- 10 small, ripe, and juicy tomatoes (or 6 medium or 4 large), cut into wedges

 - a small bunch of fresh basil (about 15 stems)